 After being shut down, it was clear that Full Tilt Poker was unable to process any cash outs.
 This lead to over $300 million being tied up on the site and no players being able to withdrawal any funds.
 Players outside of the US were eventually repaid in November of 2012 by PokerStars striking a deal with the DOJ.
 US players had to file claims through Garden City Group and were repaid in the first quarter of 2014.

 New Ownership & Re-Launch

 On July 31, 2012 it was announced and confirmed that PokerStars and the DOJ reached an agreement allowing PokerStars to purchase Full Tilt Poker.
-This purchase cost over $750 million, and included $547 in fines to be paid to the DOJ.
+This purchase cost over $750 million, and included $547 million in fines to be paid to the DOJ.
 PokerStars remained open to non-US players and planned to re-launch Full Tilt Poker as a separate brand.

-On November 5, 2012, Full Tilt Poker re-opened to non-US players and remains open today, under management of PokerStars.
+On November 5, 2012, Full Tilt Poker re-opened to non-US players and remains open today, under the management of PokerStars.
 Although the Full Tilt Poker brand was tarnished during the events surrounding Black Friday, they have quickly turned that around under the guidance of PokerStars and are consistently increasing their player base.